Inline Skating Program FAQ

 How many skating sessions should our students take?

-Programs have ranged from a single session as a reward for School Safety Patrol volunteers to larger schools that run Alien In-Line programs every day for seven straight weeks!
+Some schools choose to provide 4, 5, or 6 sessions, depending on their preference.
+Programs can vary from a single session as a reward for School Safety Patrol volunteers to larger schools running daily sessions for several straight weeks!

 How long should each session be?

-We strongly recommend class periods of 1 hour but are able to instruct classes as short as 55 minutes.
+We recommend 1-hour class periods, but we can teach sessions as short as 55 minutes.
 Remember that any additional class time over 55 minutes is pure skating time, as the gear-up and gear-down periods remain the same regardless of class length.

-For Junior High and High School we are able to operate under the bell schedule and can manage classes as short as 55 minutes if required.
+For Junior High and High School, we can follow the bell schedule and manage classes as short as 55 minutes.

 Does Alien In-Line provide protective gear and helmets?
 What about hygiene and head-lice?

-Alien In-Line would never dream of allowing a single student to skate without appropriate protection.
-We provide knee pads, wrist guards, elbow pads, and helmets and strictly require their use.
+Alien In-Line ensures every student wears proper protective gear before skating.
+We provide helmets, knee pads, wrist guards, and elbow pads, and we strictly require their use.

-We have prepared a letter that schools may send home to parents which discusses the issue further.
+We have a letter below that schools can send home to parents about this issue.

 Is Alien In-Line on the list of program providers approved by the Calgary Board of Education and/or Calgary Catholic School Board?